Muninder Adavelli

 If you don't want your personal data available to anyone online, continue reading to know how to remove yourself from SmartBackgroundCheck.

-According to a Pew Research Center study, 79% of Americans are worried about how business utilizes their personal data.
+79% of Americans worry about how businesses utilize their personal data.
 64% of them are concerned about how the government uses their information.

 Removing your information from data broker sites is one way to protect your online privacy.
 The quickest way to empty your record is to use the SmartBackgroundChecks opt-out form.